belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - Mutations: Same scope as consultations
 - Linked Data: OSLO REST Person service in development

-**For more information we refer to the consolidated slidedeck on slide: 33-41**
+> **ℹ️ Info: For more information we refer to the consolidated slidedeck on slide: 33-41**

 ### 6. FIDUS / Paradigm Brussels - Corentin Lesjours